ECDC Mpox webpage

 • reports travel to MPX endemic countries in the 21 days before symptom onset;

-• is a person (of any sexual orientation) who had multiple or anonymous sexual partners in the 21 days before symptom onset;
+• is a person (of any sexual behaviour) who had multiple or anonymous sexual partners in the 21 days before symptom onset;

 • is a man who has sex with men.